 4. Mistaya Canyon

-This beautiful canyon is one of the lesser-known spots along the Icefields Parkway.
+This beautiful canyon is one of the lesser-known stops along the Icefields Parkway.
 As a result, it’s a lot quieter than some of the places on this itinerary and is a lovely place to stop and stretch your legs.
 The canyon is a short downhill walk (1 km) from the car park to the wooden bridge which crosses the river and offers lovely views of the deep canyon.

 If you have time, you can cross the bridge and walk along the river for a bit for some different views.
 There aren’t any barriers here so be very careful on the rocks as they are slippery and can be dangerous.